-I am happy to discuss dissertations or other research projects with students at ECA and across the University at any level of study, and especially in subjects related to my interests of archaeology, heritage, landscape modification, waste and rubble.
+Though I am unfortunately unable to supervise any more doctoral students, I am happy to discuss dissertations or other research projects with students at ECA and across the University at any level of study, and especially in subjects related to my interests of archaeology, heritage, landscape modification, waste and rubble.

 I have a strong interest in tracing how industrial landscapes change over long time scales, and how conceptions of temporality – and understandings of the past in particular – shape how such places are used today.

 My current research project (Reimagining British Waste Landscapes) investigates how waste materials such as mine spoil, slag, garbage, and soil have been used to create new landscapes across the UK since the Industrial Revolution and examines how these places are used and valued today.
 Understanding this (re)use of waste as a creative process, the project studies land-reclamation, dumping, and the creation of artificial hills using a mixed methodology (including survey, archival research, visual analysis, and ethnography using interviews, participatory drawing/mapping, and photography).
 The project has revealed both the physical traces of waste-led landscape modification and the many ways in which people engage with these ‘artificial’ places.
 This research, funded by The Leverhulme Trust and Edinburgh College of Art (University of Edinburgh) has produced several articles and chapters to date and a final project monograph is in development for publication in late 2024.